Dollar under duress as markets temper Fed taper view

 The kiwi jumped to a near four-week high of $0.8137, bringing this week's gains to 1.6 percent.
 The Australian dollar was also sitting pretty at an 11-week high near $0.9324, having risen 1.5 percent so far this week.

 Further gains for the Aussie will depend on Australia's jobs data due at 0130 GMT.
-Forecasts centred on a rise of 10,000 jobs and the unemployment rate to edge up to 5.8 percent.
+Forecasts centered on a rise of 10,000 jobs and the unemployment rate to edge up to 5.8 percent.

 (Editing by Shri Navaratnam)